 Password Protect Your PDF Document

 First of all, let me explain what the protect function of PDF2Go allows you to do.

-The settings available when using PDF2Go to protect your PDF document are grouped in three parts:
+The settings available when using PDF2Go to protect your PDF document are grouped into three parts:

 Setting one of the passwords will add the password to your document.
 This means that anyone who tries to open the PDF will be prompted to enter a password in order to view the content.
 However, there is a difference between the user and the owner password which we will explain below.

-You can give the user password to those you wish to grant access to your PDF file.
-Only people with the user password can open the PDF and view its content.
+You can give the open password to those you wish to grant access to your PDF file.
+Only people with the open password can open the PDF and view its content.

-If you specify a user password, you can furthermore change what a user with a password can do with your PDF.
+If you specify an open password, you can furthermore change what a person with the password can do with your PDF.